YugAjmera/ALFA/README.md

 ENA - GPIO Pin 20

 ENB - GPIO Pin 21

+Note: Make a commond ground for L298N and Raspberry Pi.

 ### Installation
 1. Flash the Raspbian OS into your Raspberry Pi.